Toalcustoms/toal-frontend/README.md

 3. when you're done with all your changes use ```git add <filename>``` to ### add all files you want to commit
 4. use ```git commit -m "<message>"``` to commit your changes
 5. use ```git push``` to push your local branch to remote
-6. open a new pull request ongithub.com/Toalcustoms/toal-frontend
+6. open a new pull request on github.com/Toalcustoms/toal-frontend

 ## Build Setup